DanLavine/gonotify/README.md

 Producers and Consumers at once.
 We don't know if there will be more write making this grow very large.
 Or more Reads, ensuring this stays small.

-On a Write to the `genericBuffer` we simply want to add the entire body:
+On a Write to the `genericBuffer` we simply want to add the entire body and trigger there is a read ready:
 ```
 ... // do some proper logic to lock things
 genericBuffer = append(genericBuffer, []byte(...))

+go func() {
+  // trigger a client that there is data to read
+  readReady <- chan struct{}
+}()
 ```

 Then on each Read, we want to consume the first index of the buffer: